UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 your username.
 If it can't, or if you have more than one, it will give you a list to choose from.
 (All users in one CSV upload will be added using the same Point of Contact ID).

+It will prompt you for confirmation on each user account creation unless you give the `--noconfirm` option.

 The project you are adding the user to must already exist.